ThePython10110/ExchangeClone/README.md

     * Exchange Orbs will now correctly display their energy value (I typed `orb` instead of `exchange_orb` in the energy value list)

 ### 4.2
-* Bugfixes:
 * Fixed a dependency error (thanks, @opfromthestart!)

 ### 4.1
-* Bugfixes:
 * Added energy values for new armor/tools
 * Removed unnecessary chestplate image (not only is it unused, but I put it in the wrong folder for some reason)

 ### 4.0
 * New features: